kundankumarmourya/Time-Zone-List/README.md

 # Time Zone List

-All world timezones in an HTML select element
+All world timezones in an HTML select element.

 ## html timezone dropdown
+List of time zones in <select> element